rosneuro/rosneuro_filters/README.md

          ||
          N4
 ```
-It is **required** to provide the channel layout as parameter of the filter as well as the total number of channel in the *NeuroData*.
+It is **required** to provide the channel layout as parameter of the filter.
+The number of channels (*nchannels*) is optional: if it is not provided, the filter tries to deduce it from the layout (it considers the highest index as the number of channel. **Be carefull: this might be not true**).
 The channel layout is defined as a matrix with the index of the channels and 0 in the other positions:
 ```
 LaplacianCfgTest:
   name: laplacian